 Your guide to parenting a stubborn child (minus the confusion)

-Let’s admit it-temperament is something that we are born with.
+Let’s admit it-temperament is something that we are born with and how to deal with a stubborn child is a task.
 Children can have a temperament, but how you handle such children is going to make all the difference in the kind of adult they turn out to be.
 As almost all parents say, toddlers and stubbornness go together like peanut butter and jelly.
 It can happen at any age.

 How can we be so sure of it?

 We recently had a small interview with a working mother of a five-year-old daughter who often has to go through such challenges.
-According to her, parenting a stubborn child is really a difficult task.
+According to her, how to deal with a stubborn child is really a difficult task.
 On asking what’s the most memorable and unique challenge she had to face, this is what she replied …

 “I want triangles!!!” her toddler belted at the top of her lungs as she kept the grilled cheese sandwich in front of her, which was cut into rectangles.